Skip to main content

 I began this essay in the dark, in a critical and philosophical headspace shaped by a hero who embraces it as his natural element.
 I fully expected to end my analysis in the same place, with my preference for the shadows reaffirmed, my belief in the superiority of its grounded, psychological heroism intact.
 And in many ways, that remains true.
 The dark, rain-soaked streets of a morally complex Gotham will always feel more like home to me than the sun-drenched, idealistic spires of Metropolis.

-I used to think Superman was an uninteresting character because he didn’t struggle in the ways I recognized.
-I was wrong.
-I was simply looking for the wrong kind of struggle.
-His fight is not a singular battle against the trauma of one bad night; it is a constant, lifelong war against despair.
-It is the soul-crushing burden of infinite power paired with the wisdom to know its limits.
-It is the profound vulnerability that comes from having a boundless love for a fragile, flawed, and often self-destructive species.
+I used to think Superman was an uninteresting character because he didn’t struggle in ways I recognized.
+I was looking for the wrong kind of struggle.
+His fight is a constant, lifelong war against despair.
+Not the aftermath of one terrible night, but the ongoing work of choosing hope over and over.
+There’s the weight of infinite power paired with the wisdom to know its limits.
+And the profound vulnerability of loving a fragile, often self-destructive species.

-The film’s most beautiful idea, one it actually manages to execute perfectly, is that Superman’s ultimate strength is not his invulnerability, but his humanity, and that this humanity is forged and sustained through community.
-His affection for Lois and his connection to his adoptive parents are not weaknesses; they are the source of his power.
-They are his anchors to the world he has chosen to protect.
+The film’s most beautiful idea - one it actually manages to execute - is that Superman’s ultimate strength is his humanity, and that this humanity is forged and sustained through community.
+His affection for Lois and his connection to his adoptive parents are his anchors to the world he has chosen to protect.

 I will always believe the world needs a Batman.
 It needs a dark detective to hold a mirror up to its own corruption and to remind us that we are all fallible, all capable of succumbing to the darkness.
-But this film convinced me, for the first time, that the world also needs a Superman.
-Not just as a protector, but as a possibility.
+But this film convinced me the world also needs a Superman: as a protector, yes, but more than that, as a possibility.
 A Batman fan’s worldview is about finding that one flickering candle in an overwhelming darkness.
 Superman proposes that a person can choose to be that candle for others.
 It doesn’t replace the former worldview, but it makes it feel less lonely.
-It completes the picture.
-It suggests that heroism isn’t a single note, but a chord, made richer by the harmony of its different, even opposing, parts.
+It suggests that heroism is a chord made richer by its opposing parts.
 And that is a revelation worth flying for.

 Other Notes